|A man crouched there on the fire escape, looking in through the

 Lots, and then lots more.
 There are five parts to the game (these aren't final titles, just descriptions):

 The obligatory "and much, much more" should be mentally inserted into each of the descriptions above, especially the middle three.

 What sort of characters does it focus on?

 Private investigators are the heart of the game, but there are plenty of resources for other, related game topics, particularly gangsters (of the pre-corporate sort featured in the early gangster films and related pulp stories).
 I also provide a fair amount of detail on the lives of newsmen, since reporters make good "boundary-crossing" characters that fit will in just about any flavor of the genre, and on more independent criminal types (caper-themed specialists, grifters, small-timers).
 Cops (both local and federal) get a solid treatment from the private-eye-view, but it's not really a "procedural" game.
 Other good character types would certainly include some kinds of attorneys (criminal defense, assistant D.A./city prosecutor types), or shady-edge types like bounty hunters or even spies.
-The focus is "street level," though - political players like the D.A. or a syndicate boss are the "dragons" of the setting - as they typically were in the pulps.
+The focus is "street level," though - political players like the D.A. or a syndicate boss are the "dragons" of the setting - as they typically are in the pulps.
 The rules are certainly suitable to playing the "dragons," but the source material doesn't focus on that side of it.
-It's a punching, shooting, seducing, rescuing, climbing, chasing, breaking, entering, solving, arresting, drinking, gambling, jazzing sort of game, not a sitting-behind-a-desk-being-slimy, then sitting-behind-a-desk-being-slimy-some-more sort of game.
+It's a punching, shooting, seducing, rescuing, climbing, chasing, breaking, entering, solving, arresting, drinking, gambling, jazzing sort of game.